dgaydukov/cert-aws/sa/files/sa.md

 This is the main advantage, cause one OS can run on one hardware only at the same time (cause you can have have several OS installed on disk and run one at a time).
 Originally hypervisors developed to give multiple users simultaneous access to computers that performed batch processing.
 But over time other solutions for many users/single machine problem appeared including time sharing.
 So virtualization is a simulation of physical hardware for virtual OS.
 Containerization on the other hand is like os-level virtualization.
-Instead of creating a complete new OS, container share resources with host os, but have it's own file system, and by doing so divide itself from main OS.
+Instead of creating a complete new OS, container share resources with host os, but have it's own file system, and by doing so separates itself from main OS.
 Hyper-V - Windows Server Virtualization, server computer running Hyper-V can be configured to expose individual virtual machines to one or more networks.
 Virtual machine like ec2 is part of physical machine in aws datacenter.
 It's isolated from other virtual machines by hypervisor or alike software.
 Don't confuse: